Statistical inference on representational geometries: Discussion

-Generalization to neither subjects nor conditions means that we are drawing conclusions that are expected to hold only for replications of the experiment in the same animals using the same conditions.
-Generalization to new subjects may not be possible, for example, in case studies or when the number of animals (e.g. two macaques) is insufficient.
+Inferential statistics is about generalization from the experimental random samples to the underlying populations.
+We must carefully consider the level of generalization, both at the stage of designing our experiments and analyses and at the stage of interpreting the results.
+The lowest level of inferential generalization is to new measurements.
+Our conclusions in this scenario are expected to hold only for replications of the experiment in the same animals using the same conditions.
+Inferential generalization to new subjects may not be possible, for example, in case studies or when the number of animals (e.g. two macaques) is insufficient.
 Generalization to new conditions is not needed when all conditions relevant to our claims have been sampled.
 For example, \cite{ejaz2015} studied the representational similarity of finger movements in primary motor cortex.
 All five fingers were sampled in the experiments and there are no other fingers to generalize to.
 When generalizing to replications with the same subjects and conditions, we need separate data partitions to estimate the variability of the model performance estimates.
-We can then use classical tests (e.g. $t$-test or rank-sum test) to test for significant differences between models.
+We can then use a $t$-test or rank-sum test to test for significant differences between models.

 If generalization to the population of subjects is desired, we need a sufficiently large sample of subjects.
-We can then evaluate each model for each subject and use classical $t$-tests or rank-sum tests, which treat subject as a random sample from a population.
-These tests are valid, controlling false-positive rates at their nominal values in simple simulations (Online methods \ref{met:tests}).
-The variance across subjects then is a good estimate of the variance across the population of subjects, as long as we do not need to generalize beyond the exact set of experimental conditions used in the experiment.
+We can then evaluate each model for each subject and use a $t$-test or rank-sum test, treaing the subjects as a random sample from a population.
+We showed that this method is valid, controlling false-positive rates at their nominal values in our matrix-normal simulations (Methods \ref{met:tests}).
+The variance across subjects here is a good estimate of the variance across the population of subjects.
+However, the interpretation of the results must be restricted to the exact set of experimental conditions used in the experiment.